AIM Rule 26

 Principle DELIVER GROWTH

-1 Establish a strategy and business model which promote long-term value for shareholders The group’s business model is set out on pages 12 - 13 of the 2023 annual report and accounts.
-The group’s revenue principally derives from royalties payable on global franchise partners’ retail sales, operating through approximately 500 dedicated Mothercare stores in some 32 countries around the world and also more than an additional 400 stores in which the Mothercare brand is sold.
-Since 2020 we have been working with MGB’s franchise partners on an asset-light model in which manufacturing partners invoice and are paid directly by franchise partners for products.
-Moving forward this new operating model, together with changes in associated cost structures, will result in a reduction in future overheads and support improved cash generation for the business.
+1 Establish a strategy and business model which promote long-term value for shareholders The group’s business model is set out on pages 14 of the 2025 annual report and accounts.
+The group’s revenue principally derives from royalties payable on global franchise partners’ retail sales, operating through over 370 dedicated Mothercare stores in some 31 countries around the world.
+Since 2020 we have been working with MGB’s franchise partners on an asset-light model in which MGB places orders with manufacturing partners only when there is a corresponding order from a franchise partner.
+These orders are made under a three-way agreement whereby the franchisee contracts directly with the manufacturer for payment and delivery.
+Now five years into this model, our franchise and manufacturing partners remain closely aligned with the mothercare brand.
+Their deep-rooted understanding has contributed to our continued improvements season after season.
+We are confident in the scalability of this model and are well-positioned to expand into new markets and geographies.

 2 Seek to understand and meet shareholder needs and expectations The Company maintains a very close dialogue with its major investors, communicating directly with them several times a year.